 A combined recreational and stormwater capture facility developed by the Whyalla Council, the wetlands include almost 7 hectares of artificial lakes fed by a combination of underground seepage and stormwater runoff.
 Water from the lakes is utilised by many species of aquatic plants, animals and birds.

-The Whyalla wetlands are based on the remaining 24.8 hectares of the original aerodrome, which operated on this site until 1951.
+The Jim Pollock Whyalla Wetlands are based on the remaining 24.8 hectares of the original aerodrome, which operated on this site until 1951.